harwindersidhu/scheduler/README.md

 # Interview Scheduler
-Using the latest tools and techniques, we build and test a React application that allows users to book and cancel interviews.
+Using the latest tools and techniques, we build and test a React application that allows users to book, edit and cancel interviews.
 We combine a concise API with a WebSocket server to build a realtime experience.
+We test the project in different environments as stated:

+- If we want to manually test our components in isolation: use Storybook.
+- If we want to run our entire application in development mode: use webpack-dev-server.
+- If we want to run unit or integration tests from the command line: use Jest.
+- If we want to run automated end-to-end tests in the browser: use Cypress.

 ## Setup